Go Blue NU

 - Hang the Go Blue NU door hanger on your porch or window

 - Place a Go Blue NU window cling in your window.

-To get your Go Blue NU light bulb, door hanger or window cling, check to see if your community is hosting a Go Blue NU Event.
-Contact your health centre for more information.
+To get your Go Blue NU light bulb, door hanger or window cling, contact your Community Health Representative.

 Download the Go blue NU Fact Sheet: ᐃᓄᒃᑎᑐᑦ / English / Inuinnaqtun / Français